nicholaschiasson/affliction/README.md

     -   More UI elements are still to be added in the future
 -   Currently spawning animation plays on first launch
 -   A bug exists when a unit is attacking another unit but not moving, the moving trail still is emitting and if the unit dies, the allied unit stops by the trail keeps emitting

-## ChangeLog
-- Added models to all units
-- Added skeletal animation to Pathogen
-- Added particle effects
-- Removed collision to same type of units
-- Added combat from player units to enemies
-- Added Kidney, Stomache, Lungs
-- UI Improvements
-- Added brain and research functionality for organ upgrading
-- Updated minimap to show entire map
-- Added camera zoom and camera boundaries
-- Added unity terrain
-- Added Unity pathfinding using NavMesh system
-- Added white blood cell AI, which in turn is responsible for pathogen AI
-- Added spore AI
-- Added infection AI
-- Placed level components in a more suitable startup configuration